NMonKLabs77/date.py/README.md

         {"item_no": "11", "name": "cheesecake", "price":
 ```

-<em>menus is a Python dictionary that stores different menus for a restaurant.
-It has three categories: "food," "drink," and "dessert."
-Each category contains a list of items with their item numbers, names, and prices.</em>

 The `menus` dictionary contains the food, drink, and dessert menus.
 Each menu item is a dictionary with the following keys:

 * `item_no`: The item number.